Achille Emaná

 Achille Emaná Edzimbi (born 5 June 1982), known as Emaná, is a Cameroonian former professional footballer who played as an attacking midfielder.

-He spent most of his professional career with Toulouse in France and Betis in Spain, playing his later years in Arab countries, Mexico, Japan and India, as well as two spells at Gimnàstic.
+He spent most of his senior career with Toulouse in France and Betis in Spain, playing his later years in Arab countries, Mexico, Japan and India.
+This included two spells at Gimnàstic.

-Emaná appeared 42 times for Cameroon, representing the country in the 2010 World Cup and three African Cup of Nations tournaments.
+Emaná appeared 42 times for Cameroon, representing the country at the 2010 World Cup and three Africa Cup of Nations tournaments.

 Club career

 Toulouse

 Emaná was born in Yaoundé.
 After a brief youth spell in Spain with Valencia CF, he moved in 2000 to France and joined Toulouse FC.
-The following year, at only 19, he became an important first team unit for the Ligue 2 club, never playing in less than 32 games in his first four seasons and helping the Haute-Garonne team to achieve promotion to Ligue 1 in his second year.
+The following year, the 19-year-old became a starter for the Ligue 2 club, never playing less than 32 games in his first four seasons and helping the Haute-Garonne team to achieve promotion to Ligue 1 in 2002–03.

-In 2005, following Michael Essien's departure to Chelsea, Emaná reportedly attracted interest from French giants Olympique Lyonnais who were looking to replace the Ghanaian, with fellow ligue side Olympique de Marseille also joining the race.
-The player stayed nonetheless at Toulouse, scoring eight times in 36 matches as the club finished a best-ever third in the first division, thus achieving UEFA Champions League qualification honours.
+In summer 2006, Emaná was strongly linked with Portsmouth from the Premier League.
+He was unable, however, to obtain a work permit, and subsequently signed a new contract with Toulouse until 2011.

-Emaná was strongly linked with Premier League club Portsmouth in the following off-season, where he would have joined a large contingent of African players.
-His chances of a move were quashed, however, when he was unable to obtain a work permit, and he subsequently signed a new two-year contract with Toulouse until 2010.
+In the 2006–07 campaign, Emaná scored eight goals in 36 matches as the club finished a best-ever third in the top division and qualified for the UEFA Champions League.
+He took part in both legs of the 5–0 aggregate loss against Liverpool in the third qualifying round.

-In spring 2008, it was reported that England's West Ham United and Newcastle United were interested in acquiring Emaná's services, with La Liga side Sevilla FC also said to be tracking him.
-Eventually, nothing came of it again, and he saw out the entire season with the French, who finished in 17th position, being the first team placed outside the relegation zone.
+Emaná finished in 17th position in his last year at the Stadium de Toulouse, with his team being the first placed outside of the relegation zone.